avine/node-treeview/README.md

 }]
 ```

-It is also possible to listen to events.
+The `TreeView` lets you listen to events.

 (**note:**
   emitted file never have `content` property,
-  emitted dir always have `nodes` property equal to an empty array)
+  emitted dir always have `nodes` property equal to an empty array).

 ```js
 const { TreeView } = require('node-treeview');